This single layer no-sew fringed fleece blanket makes a wonderful quick and easy DIY gift.

 This is a quick and easy craft that makes a fun DIY baby gift!
 It’s also a great diy gift that kids can make to give as birthday presents for friends!
 Most of the no-sew fleece blankets that I have seen are double layer, which makes them very warm.
 The knots on the double blankets often come untied; this fringe stays put much more easily.

+Have you ever made this easy fringed fleece blanket?
 Do you have a favorite quick and easy craft that you like to make, or that you have your kids make as DIY gifts?
+This DIY texture book is another favorite easy baby present.
+If you’re willing to put in some more time and effort, this crocheted baby pattern is adorable.